ericluo04/Bots-Project/README.md

 python import_all.py
 ```

 2. Come up with your list of keywords for both pro/anti your topic and update the hashtags .csv files in the *labeling* folder.
-If you are using languages other than english, make sure to follow this process: select *Save As*, click on *Tools*, go to *Web Options*, select *Encoding*, and change to *Unicode (UTF-8)*.
+If you are using languages other than english, make sure to use .txt files (rather than .csv) to use the right UTF-8 encoding.

 ## Training the Neural Network